jermp/sshash/README.md

 nor invalid k-mers (strings containing symbols different from {A,C,G,T}).
 These collections can be obtained, for example, by extracting the maximal unitigs of a de Bruijn graph.

-Doing so is easy to do using the tool [BCALM2](https://github.com/GATB/bcalm).
+To do so, we can use the tool [BCALM2](https://github.com/GATB/bcalm).
 This tool builds a compacted de Bruijn graph and outputs its maximal unitigs.
 From the output of BCALM2, we can then *stitch* (i.e., glue) some unitigs to reduce the number of nucleotides.
-The stitiching process is carried out using the [UST](https://github.com/medvedevgroup/UST) tool.
+The stitiching process is carried out using the [UST](https://github.com/jermp/UST) tool.

 Below we provide a complete example (assuming both BCALM2 and UST are installed correctly) that downloads the Human (GRCh38) Chromosome 13 and extracts the maximal stitiched unitigs for k = 31.